rstemmer/id3edit/README.md

 That's why I needed a "ID3 Debugger" and this project was born.

 Lessons learned: Also backup huge data collection and test foreign tools properly before using it in scripts :)

+After separating id3edit from [MusicDB](https://github.com/rstemmer/musicdb) I reviewed the whole code and added some missing features.
+Further more I added ID3v2.4.0 support.
+So version 2.0.0 of id3edit was born.

 ## Examples